New shift in League Two odds after MK Dons title rivals make big signing

 Chesterfield have already made some impressive signings, with Shrewsbury Town captain Chey Dunkley, Paddy Madden and Lewis Gordon amongst the players already signed up.

-Rivals Doncaster Rovers have also added plenty of quality and could be battling Spireites all the way– with former favourite Billy Sharp leading their charge.
+Rovers have also added plenty of quality and could be battling Chesterfield all the way– with former favourite Billy Sharp leading the Rovers charge.

 So who are the favourites for promotion as it stands, and who is likely to be facing the drop?